Chrysler Pacifica

 2007

 The Pacifica's exterior was slightly restyled for 2007, including its headlights, hood, fenders, grille, front fascia and wheels.
-In terms of the powertrain the brand new 4.0L SOHC V6 engine was added, to complement the standard 3.8 L EGH V6.
+The brand new 4.0L SOHC V6 engine was added, to complement the standard 3.8 L EGH V6.
 With the addition of the new engine and transmission, Dual Exhaust was added.
 New options included a rearview camera incorporated into the navigation system, YES Essentials (stain, odor, and static-resistant) seat fabric and new wheel options.

 2008 (discontinuation)